Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTranslator-c.rst

 This mechanism makes it possible for a specific translation to be "selected" or given priority over the others; simply uninstall the translator from the application by passing it to the :sip:ref:`~PyQt6.QtCore.QCoreApplication.removeTranslator` function and reinstall it with :sip:ref:`~PyQt6.QtCore.QCoreApplication.installTranslator`.
 It will then be the first translation to be searched for matching strings.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QCoreApplication.installTranslator`, :sip:ref:`~PyQt6.QtCore.QCoreApplication.removeTranslator`, :sip:ref:`~PyQt6.QtCore.QObject.tr`, :sip:ref:`~PyQt6.QtCore.QCoreApplication.translate`, `I18N Example <https://doc.qt.io/qt-6/qtwidgets-tools-i18n-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QCoreApplication.installTranslator`, :sip:ref:`~PyQt6.QtCore.QCoreApplication.removeTranslator`, :sip:ref:`~PyQt6.QtCore.QObject.tr`, :sip:ref:`~PyQt6.QtCore.QCoreApplication.translate`.